gvwilson/sensibleadventures/bookster/bookster.md

 "Pilot Stone, then.
 They found in a mine.
 It may even be why they started mining in the first place---it spoke to them in their dreams.
 'The world is broken, free me and we will mend it…'"  He waved his words away.
-"After four hundred years of being pushed around, I imagine it was quite seductive."
+"These old magics are always persuasive.
+No offense meant," he added to his jacket, running a hand along its lapel.
+"But after four hundred years of being pushed around, I imagine the Hett were particularly easy to seduce."

 Whatever angry retort the bosun might have made was cut short by a sudden wail from the floor above.
 "That's Piaerre!"
 Erileine